 Elisa Harrigan is an Affordable Housing Initiative Program Officer at Meyer Memorial Trust.
 She is a part of the Affordable Housing Initiative Team helping trustees to fund and convene Oregon's nonprofits to preserve and increase the supply of safe and decent housing that is accessible to all Oregonians.
 Previously Elisa was the Executive Director of the Community Alliance of Tenant's (CAT).
 CAT focuses on the education, empowerment and advocacy of tenants throughout Oregon.

 Deborah Imse, Executive Committee

-Deborah Imse is the Executive Director of Multifamily NW, and represents owners of larger multi-family properties.
+Deborah Imse is the Executive Director of Multifamily NW.
+Founded in 1992, the Metro Multifamily Housing Association (MMHA) was created to represent residential property managers and vendors throughout Portland, Southern Washington, and down through the Willamette Valley to Medford.
 She recently served on Commissioner Nick Fish’s Section 8 Task Force.

-Sarah Zahn is the Director of Housing for Human Solutions, which provides low-income housing and anti-poverty services to all of Multnomah County.
+Sarah Zahn is a development manager at Gerding Edlen.
+Gerding Edlen exists to do one simple thing: to create vibrant, sustainable and inspiring places where people can work, learn and live.
+Sarah is the former Director of Housing for Human Solutions, which provides low-income housing and anti-poverty services to all of Multnomah County.
 In addition to eviction prevention, re-housing for homeless families, job skills training, and other services, Human Solutions owns and operates more than 600 apartment units.
 Sarah is also a member of the Fair Housing Advocacy Committee, Oregon Opportunity Network, and CREW Network.